-How do I qualify for the Public Service Loan Forgiveness (PSLF) program?
+How do I qualify for the Public Service Loan Forgiveness (PSLF) program and temporary waiver relief?

 PSLF forgives the balance of your federal student loans after you make 120 (10 years) “qualifying payments”.
 Forgiven balances are not subject to income tax.
-You qualify for PSLF if you meet the following requirements:
+Under original (non-waiver) PSLF program, you qualify for PSLF if you meet the following requirements:

 - You are in a “Direct Loan” program

 - You are enrolled in an Income-Driven-Repayment (IDR) plan

 - Your payments are made on time and in full while working full time with a qualifying employer

 - A qualifying employer includes government agencies at any level (Federal, State, Local, Tribal), 501(c)(3) non-profit organizations, or serving as a full time volunteer for Americorps or the Peace Corps.

 Note: The 120 payments are cumulative.
 They do not have to be made consecutively.